-During the year, PPCA continued its partnership with the Australia Council for the Arts in respect of the recording grants partnership.
-To date, this partnership grants program has provided \$825,000 in creative grants to Australian recording artists.
-In 2022 the Australia Council was able to match the funding provided by PPCA, resulting in 10 grants of \$15,000 being awarded.
-The recipients of the grants in 2022 were:
+During the year, PPCA continued its partnership with the Australia Council for the Arts (now Creative Australia) in respect of the recording grants partnership.
+To date, this partnership grants program has provided \$975,000 in creative grants to Australian recording artists.

+In 2023 the Australia Council was able to match the funding provided by PPCA, resulting in 10 grants of \$15,000 being awarded.
+The recipients of the grants in 2023 were: